 If a state mandates coverage for chiropractic care, it will be included in the state’s benchmark plan.
 But a state’s benchmark plan might include chiropractic care even if the state doesn’t mandate it.

-In many cases, state mandates and/or benchmark plan coverage for chiropractic care are limited to a set number of visits per year, and coverage is typically based on medical necessity, i.e., as long as the patient’s condition continues to improve, claims will be covered until if and when the maximum number of visits is reached.
-But “maintenance” chiropractic care would generally not be covered, nor would chiropractic care used for general wellbeing rather than to treat a specific injury.
+In many cases, state mandates and/or benchmark plan coverage for chiropractic care are limited to a set number of visits per year, and coverage is typically based on medical necessity, meaning as long as the patient’s condition continues to improve, claims will be covered until if and when the maximum number of visits is reached.
+But “maintenance” chiropractic care would generally not be covered, nor would chiropractic care that’s used for general well-being rather than to treat a specific injury.

 For physical therapy-related services, inclusion in the essential health benefits is a bit more direct, as both rehabilitation and habilitation services are specifically listed in the essential health benefits.
 However, the benchmark plan still plays an important role in terms of how physical therapy is covered from one state to another (for example, the number of visits that health plans must cover each year).

 Rehabilitative health care services are designed to help a person regain or improve skills and functioning for daily living that have been lost or impaired because a person was sick, hurt, or disabled.
 These services may include physical and occupational therapy, speech-language pathology, and psychiatric rehabilitation services in a variety of inpatient and/or outpatient settings.

 The ACA prohibits insurers from imposing dollar limits on coverage for essential health benefits (so an insurer cannot, for example, limit rehabilitative care benefits to $1,000 per year), but insurers can – and most do – impose limits on the number of visits.